 The best way to determine whether or not a company can continue to provide an annual dividend and raise its yield is to look at the company’s free cash flow.
 Free cash flow is the amount of free cash, or money left over after it pays for operations and necessary capital expenditures.
 The more money a company has in the bank, the greater the chances are that it can sustain or increase its high dividend yield.

-Why JPMorgan Chase & Co.
-Surged 12% Last Month If you want to make a lot of money in the stock market, it pays to bet on the right jockey.
-Longtime readers know I’m a fan of America’s big banks,.
+Heavy Swarming Over JPMorgan Chase & Co.: Here’s Why If you want to make a lot of money in the stock market, it pays to follow the actions of insiders.
+As an investor, I like it when executives put their.